Tea Tree Oil

 Tea Tree Essential Oil is a must-have oil to keep on hand for a wide array of applications.
 See the Tea Tree Essential Oil Uses section below for a laundry list of applications for Tea Tree Oil.

 The aroma is medicinal, but many become fond (or at the very least, tolerant) to the aroma after becoming accustomed to it.
 Do consider trying Manuka Essential Oil if you cannot tolerate the aroma of Tea Tree Oil.

 Although many authors and educators have expressly stated that Tea Tree Essential Oil can be applied to the skin undiluted, it is prudent to not heed this advice.
 Less is more.
 For a detailed explanation, read AromaWeb's Guide to Diluting Essential Oils.

 Strength of Initial Aroma

-Tea Tree Oil is medicinal, fresh, woody, earthy, herbaceous.
+Tea Tree Oil smells medicinal, fresh, woody, earthy and herbaceous.

 Tea Tree Essential Oil Uses

 - Cold Sores

 Source: Julia Lawless, The Encyclopedia of Essential Oils (Updated Edition) (London: Harper Thorsons, 2014), 189-190.

 See Essential Oil Safety for more complete list of typical constituents.